At this stage your toddler is becoming much more mobile, is talking more and is trying to be more independent.

 The following information provides information about the stages of your toddler’s development and some tips for what you can do to support your toddler.
 Your toddler may do some things earlier or later than described here.

-There is more detailed information about your baby’s development in the ‘Bump, Baby & Beyond’ book (External link).
+There is more detailed information about your baby’s development in the Bump Baby and Beyond - Public Health Wales (nhs.wales).
 This also has information about feeding your toddler, teething, vaccinations and making your home safe.
 If you are worried about your child’s development – ask your GP or health visitor.

 Between 12-18 months your toddler may: